bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The data is fed to the system, passed from one module to another and exported from the system via streams.
 Read more about streams under the “Creating Streams” section.

-In the demonstrational project, the entities are added to the system via REST API as it is less time-consuming.
+In the demonstration project, the entities are added to the system via REST API as it is less time-consuming.
 The platform entities can be also created via the UI filling in the forms for each entity with necessary settings.

 The result is easy-to-see via Web UI.
 Or send ‘GET’ API requests to return created entities in JSON.